 The Graduate Student Support Fund in Physics

-An endowment, the payout of which shall be used to support high-achieving graduate students enrolled in the Department of Physics at the University of California, Berkeley, who demonstrate high academic distinction.
+A current use fund is used to support high-achieving graduate students enrolled in the Department of Physics at the University of California, Berkeley, who demonstrate high academic distinction.

 The Charles H. Townes Graduate Fellowship